Primary PE and Sport Premium (Updated 26th July 2023)

 What is the role of Get Berkshire Active ?

-As the Active Partnership for Berkshire, Get Berkshire Active have been commissioned by Sport England to strengthen the links between primary schools and those organisations working in sport both locally and nationally, including the Youth Sport Trust (YST), the Association for Physical Education (afPE) and School Sport Partnerships.
-One way we strengthen this link is by co – ordinating a Countywide Physical Activity conference for Primary Schools.
-Full details about this year's conference which will take place on April 30th will be released later this month.
+As the Active Partnership for Berkshire, Get Berkshire Active have been commissioned by Sport England to strengthen the links between primary schools and those organisations working in sport both locally and nationally, including the Youth Sport Trust (YST), the Association for Physical Education (AfPE) and School Sport Partnerships.
+We are doing this through a range of methods including facilitating meetings with physical activity providers and schools and in the past we have co – ordinated countywide physical activity conferences for primary schools.